Bayesian prediction of jumps in large panels of time series data: Introduction

-We propose a modelling approach for the jump processes of SV models in which the time- and cross-sectional dependence of the jump intensities are driven by a latent, common across stocks, dynamic factor model.
+We propose a modelling approach for the jump processes of SV models in which the time and cross-sectional dependence of the jump intensities are driven by a latent, common across stocks, dynamic factor model.
 We carefully specify informative prior distributions to the parameters of the factor model so that the implied priors for the jump intensities in each stock are in concordance with the well-known \citep{eraker2003impact} a priori expectation for one jump every few months.
-Following \cite{bhattacharya2011sparse}, we do not impose the usual \citep{aguilar2000bayesian} identifiability constraints on the factor loadings parameters.
-We note that there is a considerable amount of literature dedicated to the modelling of time series count data; see for example \cite{fokianos2009poisson}, \cite{jung2011dynamic}, \cite{pillow2012fully} and \cite{buesing2014clustered}.
-However, our proposed modelling approach is applied on unobserved count data and the suggested model can be seen as an alternative to the jump processes of SV models with jumps proposed by \cite{ait2015modeling}.
-In their paper, the SV model is combined with a multivariate Hawkes process \citep{hawkes1971spectra} which models the propagation of jumps over time and across assets by introducing a feedback from the jumps to their intensities and back.
-Their proposed model is estimated with a generalised version of the method of moments.
+To avoid identifiability problems of the factor models extra assumptions for the form of the loadings matrix are needed.
+Nevertheless, it is recognised \citep{ghosh2009default} that MCMC algorithms developed under identifiability constraints exhibit slow convergence to the target distribution of interest.
+To improve the mixing properties of the proposed MCMC algorithm we follow \cite{bhattacharya2011sparse} and we do not impose the usual (see, e.g., \cite{aguilar2000bayesian}) identifiability constraints on the factor loadings parameters.
+We also note that there is a considerable amount of literature dedicated to the modelling of time series count data; see for example \cite{fokianos2009poisson}, \cite{jung2011dynamic}, \cite{pillow2012fully} and \cite{buesing2014clustered}.
+Our modelling perspective is applied on unobserved count data and, thus, the aim of the proposed latent factor model is twofold.
+First, since a few jumps are expected to occur during the observation period we borrow information across all the stocks in order to learn the unobserved processes that drive the evolution of jumps across time and stocks.
+Second, we exploit the dimension reduction achieved by the latent factors to preserve the scalability of our method.